ICTB 2021 PLUS

 The Bern University of Applied Sciences in cooperation with Empa – Swiss Federal Laboratories for Material and Technologies have the pleasure to welcome the international scientific community for timber bridges in Switzerland.
 4 days of international exchange, inspirational keynote speeches, presentations, exhibition, and technical tours will be organized.
-The organization institutes are familiar with timber bridges and show a long history in timber bridge engineering, maintenance and research.

 Within the conference, we would like to show the past, current and future in timber bridge engineering:

 Railway, roadway or slow traffic timber bridges

 Maintenance of historical timber bridges